AmanSuryavanshi-1/AmanSuryavanshi.dev/Omni-Post-AI-Automation/OMNI-POST-AI-TECHNICAL-DOCUMENTATION.md

 ### About This Project

 Omni-Post AI is a production-grade automation system built as a "Build in Public" project.
-It transforms a single idea from Notion into platform-optimized content for Twitter, LinkedIn, and your blog—automatically.
+It transforms a single idea from Notion into platform-optimized content for Twitter, LinkedIn, and your blog-automatically.
 This documentation details the complete technical architecture, AI strategy, and real-world challenges solved during development.

 ---